martindale/toshi/README.md

 Toshi was built at [Coinbase](https://coinbase.com) to meet our requirements for a highly scalable Bitcoin node.
 Our goal is for Toshi to replace our core Bitcoin network infrastructure in the near future.

+For much of the core protocol logic, Toshi makes use of the [Bitcoin-Ruby](https://github.com/lian/bitcoin-ruby) library written and maintained by Julian Langschaedel.

 ## Features

  * Complete Bitcoin node implementation